c00cjz00/q2pipeline/README.md

 However, there is a script in this here collection that will install R, Miniconda, QIIME2, and QIIME1 on your computer for you.
 I think it may require Xcode being installed on your Mac.
 This is available in the Mac App Store.

+1. Open a terminal and `cd` to somewhere useful, e.g., `cd ~/Desktop` type `git clone https://github.com/peterleary/q2pipeline`.
+This saves a copy of the latest pipeline scripts to the Desktop in a folder called 'q2pipeline'.
+Cd into the folder `cd q2pipeline`.

-1. Download the .zip file containing all the scripts, by clicking the green 'Clone or download' button on the top of the main Q2 Pipeline page.
+1A.
+Alternative to using git clone, download the .zip file containing all the scripts, by clicking the green 'Clone or download' button on the top of the main Q2 Pipeline page.
 Unzip it, and copy the extracted folder to a useful place, e.g., Desktop.
 It will be called q2pipeline-master when you download and unzip it.
 You can rename it if you like, to anything really.

-2. Open a terminal and cd to where you saved the extracted folder, e.g.

-`cd ~/Desktop/q2pipeline-master`

 And then bring life to the scripts by typing